Concepts

 Segmentation and targeting

-Segmenting customers based on purchasing behavior, demographics, and preferences allows for targeted marketing campaigns tailored to specific customer segments, driving higher CLTV.
+Segmenting customers based on purchasing behavior, demographics, and preferences allows for targeted marketing campaigns tailored to specific customer segments, driving higher CLV.
 In simple terms, the more you market to the customers who need/want your product, the more likely it is that your product will sell.

 Continuous analysis and optimization

-Challenges and Consideration
+Challenges and Considerations

 • Data Privacy: As Amazon collects vast amounts of customer data, ensuring data privacy and security remains paramount and sometimes can be a challenge.